-BSCA exists to provide opportunities for the citizens of Whatcom County to develop relationships and build a sense of community with the peoples of the Pacific Rim.
-We seek to achieve international understanding, cultural sensitivities, and encourage trade and tourism.
-This is accomplished through cultural exchanges, educational programs, and community events.
+The Bellingham Sister Cities Association is a community based organization providing opportunities for local residents to develop relationships and build a sense of community with the people of the world.
+We seek to promote intercultural understandings, economic and tourism ties, and world peace.
+This is accomplished through cultural and athletic exchanges, educational programs, and community events.

 In 1956, in an effort to lessen the chance of future world conflicts, President Dwight D. Eisenhower proposed a people-to-people program between the United States and other nations that would involve people and organized groups at all levels of society.
 The program was originally housed under the National League of Cities.
 This became Sister Cities International in 1967.